a-ichikura/wall_painting/pepper/README.md

 You can choose any joint names as follows. http://doc.aldebaran.com/2-0/family/juliette_technical/joints_juliette.html

-If the motion is correct, decide the name of motion.
+When the motion is correct, decide the name of motion.
 ```
 please enter the motion name: "example1"
 ```

 Then the named motion will be saved in a json file.
 If you want to change the name of a json file, you can change in the main function.

+*If you enter the same motion name as the recorded one, the angles, the joint name, and the speed will be rewritten.

 # 3. How to play a motion